 Recent domestic violence related killing raises efficacy questions about legal protections

-BATON ROUGE - 22-year-old mother Kayelyn Ford did everything she legally could to protect herself from her ex-boyfriend.
+BATON ROUGE - Kayelyn Ford, a 22-year-old mother, did everything she legally could to protect herself from her ex-boyfriend.

 On Monday, deputies say, he shot and killed her.